AnubhavSaxena3/voice-assistant/README.md

 The project utilizes various Python libraries and modules, such as 'pyttsx3' for 'text-to-speech', 'speech_recognition' for voice input, and 'webbrowser' for opening web pages.
 These utility modules are integrated into the core functionality of the assistant.

+# How does the project handle user input and command execution

+### Taking User Input

+- The 'takeCommand()' function uses the 'speech_recognition' library to listen for user voice input.
+- It uses the 'sr.Recognizer()' and 'sr.Microphone()' classes to capture audio from the user's microphone.
+- The function then uses the 'r.recognize_google()' method to convert the audio to text.
+If the speech recognition is successful, the function returns the user's query as a string.
+If there is an error, it prompts the user to try again.

+### Executing Commands

+- The main loop of the program calls the 'takeCommand()' function to get the user's query.
+- It then checks the query for various keywords to determine the appropriate action to take.
+- For example, if the query contains the word "wikipedia", the program will search Wikipedia for the relevant information and read the summary to the user.
+- Similarly, if the query contains words like "open youtube", "open google", or "open stackoverflow", the program will open the corresponding website in the default web browser.
+- The program also handles commands to play music, get the current time, and retrieve random facts.
+- If the query contains the word "exit", the program will terminate.

+### Handling Errors

+The program uses exception handling to gracefully handle any errors that may occur during speech recognition or command execution.If an exception is raised, the program will print an error message and prompt the user to try again.